quynhsun/testinggit/index.md

 # Welcome to the Dries Lab

 We are a young and dynamic research group at BUMC in the department of [Hematology and Medical Oncology](https://www.bumc.bu.edu/hematology/) and [Computational Biomedicine](https://www.bumc.bu.edu/compbiomed/).
-Using the latest advances in spatial and functional (single-cell) genomics, imaging and 3D tissue modeling we work at the interface of cancer biology, epigenetics and transcription.
-Our goal is to understand the transcriptional principles of cellular plasticity and its sources of variation in multicellular tissues in both health and disease.
-By generating experimental data and applying computational and statistical methods we aim to better understand - and intervene in - processes such as tumor formation and treatment resistance (see [Research](https://emmakelley.github.io/testsite/research/)).
-We are particularly interested in improving diagnosis and treatment options for breast cancer and work together with our clinical collaborators at [Boston Medical Center](https://www.bmc.org/) to eliminate racial disparities in cancer care and research.
+Using the latest advances in spatial and functional (single-cell) genomics, imaging and 3D tissue modeling we work at the interface of tissue biology, epigenetics and transcription.
+Our goal is to understand the transcriptional and spatial principles of cellular plasticity and its sources of variation in multi-cellular tissues in both health and disease.
+By generating experimental data and developing computational and statistical methods we aim to better understand - and intervene in - processes such as tumor formation and treatment resistance (see [Research](https://www.drieslab.com/research/)).
+We are particularly interested in improving diagnosis and treatment options for difficult to treat diseases and work together with our clinical collaborators at [Boston Medical Center](https://www.bmc.org/) to improve cancer care and research.

 {:.center}